Contrapuntal Aspects of the Mystic Chord and Scriabin's Piano Sonata No. 5: Introduction

 Hence, in general, for the even mystic chord, a very good scale for counterpoint is the odd whole-tone scale, and vice versa.

-Unfortunately, for the whole-tone scale there is no analogue of Noll's theorem connecting a harmony based on triads and counterpoint, since among all possible triads there is none whose set of endomorphisms is such that their linear part yields a strong dichotomy.
-This, by the way, is in accordance with classical musicological opinion on the scale of its poor harmonic possibilities (from the tonal harmony perspective, at least \cite[p.
-486]{KP95}), and perhaps it was an attractive characteristic for Scriabin to use in his music.
+Unfortunately, for the whole-tone scale there is no analogue of Noll's theorem connecting a harmony based on triads and counterpoint (as explained in \cite[Section 30.2.1]{gM17}), since among all possible triads there is none whose set of endomorphisms is such that their linear part yields a strong dichotomy.
+This, by the way, is in accordance with classical musicological opinion on the scale of its poor harmonic possibilities (at least from the tonal harmony perspective \cite[p.
+486]{KP95}), and perhaps it was an attractive characteristic for Scriabin to use it in his music.